driabwb/S15_Baird_Data_Lecture_Notes/Presentation.md

 ## A basic workflow:
 1. Initialize the repository
 2. Add existing items to the repository
-3. Commit the existing items to the repo with an appropriate
+3. Commit the existing items to the repository with an appropriate
 4. Create a new branch
 5. Checkout the new branch
 6. Modify contents of the branch